saloni-garg/reddit-gnn-ranking-mvp/README.md

-# Reddit Graph Embeddding API
+# Reddit GNN Ranking API

 This project provides a FastAPI-based API for ranking Reddit posts using graph embeddings.
 It leverages a heterogeneous graph model (HeteroRGCN) to compute embeddings for users and posts, and uses Redis for caching these embeddings.